Are you looking for a simple, yet inexpensive storage solution for your bikes in the garage?

 STEP 1: Prep the board

-To create this bike rack, you first will need to determine where you want to place it and how wide you want it.
+To create this bike rack, first determine where you want to place it and how wide it needs to be (depending on how many bikes you want it to hold).

-The 2×6 board will need to be secured to studs in the wall so pick a spot in the garage where you can fit the rack but also have studs to attach the board too.
+The 2×6 board will be secured to studs in the wall so pick a spot in the garage where you can fit the rack but also have studs to attach the board.

-You now need to decide on how many studs you need to secure your board too so that the rack can hold the weight of the bikes.
-If your board is 8-feet, I would recommend no less than four but this will also depend on the number of bikes the rack holds.
+Now, decide on how many studs you need to secure your board to so that the rack can support the weight of the bikes.
+If your board is 8 feet, I would recommend no less than four studs.
+Of course, this will also depend on the number of bikes the rack will hold.

 After you have your location, cut the 2×6 to the width you need for your space or if you can use the full 8-foot board.